Page Created: 8/1/2014 Last Modified: 8/2/2023 Last Generated: 11/16/2023

-My career for the past 21 years has been in IT Systems, Network, and Security administration, but I have also been a programmer and have written a variety of useful programs in multiple programming languages (and language itself, is fascinating to me).
+My career for the past 27 years has been in IT Systems, Network, and Security administration, but I have also written a variety of programs in multiple programming languages (and language itself, is fascinating to me).

 I was Network+ certified in 2005 and received my Red Hat RHCSA certification in 2013.
 I also received my General class amateur radio license in 2016.

-In 2015, I completed two wonderful MOOC courses on complexity mathematics from the Santa Fe Institute, and I also gave a presentation at a RogueLike game programming conference at Georgia Tech about a solar-powered electronic game I created.
+In 2015, I completed two wonderful MOOC courses on complexity mathematics from the Santa Fe Institute and also gave a presentation at a RogueLike game programming conference at Georgia Tech about a solar-powered electronic game I created, and in 2018, I completed the first prototype of my two-year robotic radio project called TrillSat.

 In my earliest IT jobs, I administered Novell Netware 4 and 5 systems running NDS, then later began administering Windows NT and 2000 server and Active Directory.
 I've administered e-mail systems such as Exchange and Lotus Notes (although Notes is more than just e-mail), and have also administered IIS.
 I was once, reluctantly, a security administrator for an SAP R/3 ERP system and have performed security auditing for SOX compliance.
 I've worked my share of computer help desks, and I've done network administration as well, administering switches, routers and firewalls, installing video-on-demand and videoconferencing equipment, wiring CAT5 through walls and ceilings, testing with an old Microtest PentaScanner, crimping connectors and using a punch-down tool.
 Those were the good old days...